pyranges/pyranges/README.md

   - pythonic/pandastic
   - supports chaining with a terse syntax
   - uses Pandas DataFrames, so the whole Python data science stack works on PyRanges.

+## Supporting pyranges

+- most importantly, cite pyranges if you use it.
+It is the main metric funding sources care about.
+- use pyranges in Stack Overflow/biostars questions and answers
+- star the repo (possibly important for github visibility and as a proxy for project popularity)
+- if you are a business using pyranges, please give to one of the charities listed at https://www.givewell.org/

 ## Documentation